What is Androstenedione?

 Physical exercise has been found to be associated with changes in androgen levels.

-Androstenedione is a steroid hormone and it is used to make medicine.
+Androstenedione is a hormone and it is used to make medicine.

 Androstenedione gained notoriety as the supplement used by the baseball home run hitter Mark McGwire and other professional sports players.
-Subsequent changes to the anabolic steroid act resulted in a reclassification of androstenedione from a dietary supplement to an anabolic steroid circa 2005.
+Subsequent changes to the law resulted in a reclassification of androstenedione from a dietary supplement to an restricted medicine circa 2005.

 Adrenal androstenedione is the primary source of androgens for postmenopausal women.